Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 # Game Modes

 Getting tired of classic KMQ?
-Try out elimination, teams, and hidden mode!
+Try out some of our game modes!

 ## /play elimination